-The problem is all too common: the public body agrees that the disabled person / carer has a need, but refuses to meet that need because of a 'shortage of resources'.
+The problem is all too common: the public body agrees that the disabled person/carer has a need, but refuses to meet that need because of a 'shortage of resources'.
 Not infrequently the immediate shortage is not of money but of physical resources - for example a lack of respite care places or trained staff.
-It can also arise with support services being reduced because (for example) "our budget has been cut" or simply that "a reassessment is necessary as we have to cut your support because of our financial problems".13 someone has eligible needs, then in general these needs have to be met 'regardless of resources'.
-Sometimes the law is less rigid, particularly when the duty rests with the NHS.15 In such cases there is still a requirement to meet eligible needs, but if there are compelling resource problems and the needs are not urgent, then the law allows for some flexibility.
-However, a public body will be required to give rational reasons for its decision, demonstrate that it is taking active steps to address the shortfall and (if possible) in the short-term to put interim support measures in place.
+It can also arise with support services being reduced because (for example) "our budget has been cut" or simply that "a reassessment is necessary as we have to cut your support because of our financial problems".
+12 needs have to be met 'regardless of resources'.
+Sometimes the law is less rigid, particularly when the duty rests with the NHS.
+In such cases there is still a requirement to meet eligible needs, but if there are compelling resource problems and the needs are not urgent, then the law allows for some flexibility.
+However, a public body will be required to give rational reasons for its decision, demonstrate that it is taking active steps to address the shortfall and (if possible) in the shortterm to put interim support measures in place.

-Unqualified statements of this kind are unlawful.14 Unless the Act says otherwise, the law 'trumps resources': Parliament is supreme and if it places a statutory duty on a public body to do something, then it has to do it (and if truth were told - public bodies have always claimed to be short of money).
-Once a local authority decides that
+Unqualified statements of this kind are unlawful.
+Unless the Act says otherwise, the law 'trumps' resources: Parliament is supreme and if it places a statutory duty on a public body to do something, then it has to do it (and if truth were told, public bodies have always claimed to be short of money).
+Once a local authority decides that someone has eligible needs, then in general these